-Counseling Services, located on the ground floor of Rotary Hall, is available to provide short-term confidential counseling for students.
+Counseling Services, located on the ground floor of Rotary Hall, is available to provide short-term confidential counseling for students enrolled at Centenary.
 The Chaplain is also available to assist students with short-term needs.
 These resources are able to refer individuals to community resources and facilities when necessary.
-Call (318) 869-5466 for Counseling Services or go to centenary.edu/life/counseling or the Chaplain at (318) 869-5029 or centenary.edu/religiouslife.
+Call (318) 869-5466 for Counseling Services or go to centenary.edu/life/counseling or the Chaplain at (318) 869-5029 or centenary.edu/student-life/student-activities/religious-life/.